Well Firstly, For anyone who’s never been camping in a tent you may well be thinking

 Well, let me tell you in this Ultimate Guide To Camping With Kids

-Now let me convince you that camping with kids is a must do activity for you are your family.
+Now, let me convince you that camping with kids is a must do activity for your family.

 Still Not Convinced Camping with kids is For You?
 Heres my top reasons why we LOVE it!

 I remember lots of camping trips when I was younger, water fights, building dens, playing in the river and catching minnows in jars.

 Camping with your kids in the fresh air is also wonderful for helping kids sleep.

 I loved being carried into my sleeping bag and snuggling down to sleep while the grown ups got to know one another around the fire in murmuring voices.

 Camping with your kids is great for bonding and teamwork